 I certainly do NOT want to imagine life without Doug, even if it IS my new reality.
 I know it would be easier for me to not to have to deal with the pain and the hassle.
 I am dwelling in a very dark place right now, as I try to process grief.

 I can understand why people commit suicide then they lose a loved one.
-Maybe they don't want to die, but they can't bear the pain of such an awful loss.
+Maybe they don't want to die, but they can't bear the pain and don't realize it will not last forever.
 Suicide is often driven by intense mental pain: hopelessness, a yearning for escape, a sense of not belonging (such as a sudden disruption in the fabric of daily life), and feelings of being a burden to others.

 However, I am not really suicidal.
 The main reason is personal experience.
 In 1980, my twin sister took her own life.
 She had relationship, economic, depression, health and narcotics issues.
 She overdosed on drugs.
 We know it was intentional because she left a note.
 Up until now, I told very few people I know about this.
 It is intensely personal.
 There is a strong social stigma associated with suicide.
 It is also still incredibly painful for me to think about the choice she made.